esnet/gdg/website/content/docs/gdg/getting_started.md

 {{< callout context="danger" title="Danger" icon="alert-octagon" >}}
+**Prior to 0.9.2**:
-Be careful with using convenience utility around contexts (ake set, copy, delete, etc.) Anything that write to the config file will leak those credentials and persist them to the given config file.
+Be careful with using convenience utility around contexts (aka set, copy, delete, etc.) Anything that write to the config file will leak those credentials and persist them to the given config file.

 All alerting entities will ignore folder watch list, and any other filter set.